NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/Cobbleswarm (AoE).md

   - name: ""

   - name: "Precise Tremorsense 40 feet"
     desc: "  The cobbleswarm's tremorsense is a precise sense out to 40 feet and an imprecise sense out to 80 feet.
-The cobbleswarm can't sense anything beyond the range of its tremorsense.\nTremorsense allows a monster to feel the vibrations through a solid surface caused by movement.
+The cobbleswarm can't sense anything beyond the range of its tremorsense.\n* * *\n\nTremorsense allows a monster to feel the vibrations through a solid surface caused by movement.
 It is an imprecise sense with a limited range (listed in the ability).
 Tremorsense functions only if the monster is on the same surface as the subject, and only if the subject is moving along (or burrowing through) the surface."

   - name: "Clutching Cobbles"
     desc: "  The cobbleswarm's space is difficult terrain."